-\paragraph{Quantitative Results (\Cref{tab:concept_sensitivity_cmmd})} Finally, we quantitatively compared the intermediate timesteps using the image domain alignment metric, CMMD ($\downarrow$)~\cite{cmmd}, to evaluate the 201st and 81st timesteps.
-The results indicate that the 81st timestep is the most effective for measuring concept sensitivity, as shown in \Cref{tab:concept_sensitivity_cmmd}.
-While our approach selects a single timestep to measure concept sensitivity, averaging multiple timesteps could improve the precision and robustness of concept sensitivity, which may be a promising direction for future research.
+\paragraph{Quantitative Results (\Cref{tab:concept_awareness_cmmd})} Finally, we quantitatively compared the intermediate timesteps using the image domain alignment metric, CMMD ($\downarrow$)~\cite{cmmd}, to evaluate the 201st and 81st timesteps.
+The results indicate that the 81st timestep is the most effective for measuring concept awareness, as shown in \Cref{tab:concept_awareness_cmmd}.
+While our approach selects a single timestep to measure concept awareness, averaging multiple timesteps could improve the precision and robustness of concept awareness, which may be a promising direction for future research.